eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 We can't let that code by — Fonzie isn't a `Geek`!

-Using big words, we say that `Collection` is *nonvariant* in `Element`.
+Using big words, we say that `Collection` is *invariant* in `Element`.
 Or, when we're not trying to impress people with opaque terminology, we say that `Collection` both produces — via the `iterator()` method — and consumes — via the `add()` method — the type `Element`.

-Here's where Java goes off and dives down a rabbit hole, successfully using wildcards to squeeze a covariant or contravariant type out of a nonvariant type, but also succeeding in thoroughly confusing everybody.
+Here's where Java goes off and dives down a rabbit hole, successfully using wildcards to wrangle a covariant or contravariant type out of an invariant type, but also succeeding in thoroughly confusing everybody.
 We're not going to follow Java down the hole.